Josh Primo, Spurs reach lawsuit settlement with former team psychologist - NewsBreak

 Related

-How long is Joel Embiid out?
-Foot injury timeline, return date, latest updates on 76ers star
+How long is Russell Westbrook out?
+Injury timeline, return updates on Lakers star

-Injuries continue to take a toll on the 76ers, with superstar Joel Embiid joining an already extensive list of inactive players.
-Embiid, who has already missed time this season, will now be sidelined with a left foot injury sustained during a stretch of dominant play.
-Philadelphia's All-NBA center joins James Harden, Tobias Harris and Tyrese Maxey as the fourth starter to be hampered by injury in recent weeks.
+The Los Angeles Lakers' injury bug struck again Sunday night, with point guard Russell Westbrook suffering a thumb injury in their 123-92 win over the San Antonio Spurs.
+Westbrook, who played 22 minutes, left the arena with a wrap on his hand and is set to undergo further examination on Monday.

 SB Nation